harshitdaga7/amazon-scraper/README.md

 **Note - you can access already scraped data in data folder**.

-**Note - 20 pages were traversed from above given base url and fetched more than 200 products information**.
+**Note - 20 pages were traversed from above given base url and fetched about 466 products information**.

 ---